If you asked most brands if they’d want to increase their conversion rate, they’d instantly say “yes.”

 You can use this when creating buyer personas moving forward, which will help you target the right people at the right time with the right messaging, creating marketing campaigns that hit home and drive conversions.

-Driving sales to your eCommerce store can be difficult, but any of these 8 easy changes can help you take the momentum you already have and run with it, increasing and even doubling your eCommerce conversion rate overnight.
+Driving sales online can be difficult, but any of these 8 easy changes can help you take the momentum you already have and run with it, increasing and even doubling your eCommerce conversion rate overnight.

 You’ll have more visibility, your campaigns will become more effective, and your messaging will resonate more with your audience, benefiting you in every way.

 While it may seem a little overwhelming, pick just one or two changes and implement them right away.
-You can add on one at a time as you have the bandwidth to do so, and continually watch your conversion rate go up.
+You can add one at a time as you have the capacity to do so, and continually watch your conversion rate go up.